Tamper-Evident Packaging Solutions: The Ultimate Guide to Security and Integrity (2026)

 Security bags (often called STEBs or Evidence Bags) are self-contained security environments.
 They are made from durable, multi-layer co-extruded film that can secure important items like legal documents, cash deposits, and forensic evidence.

-These bags are typically made from Co-extruded (Co-ex) film, which combines multiple layers of plastic for superior tear resistance.
+These bags are typically made from Co-extruded (Co-ex) film, which combines multiple layers of plastic for superior tear resistance, often exceeding 3 mils in thickness to support up to 50 lbs of internal weight.
 The core security feature is the closure system.
-It uses a high-security tape that reacts to environmental attacks:
+It uses a high-security tape that reacts to 3 distinct environmental attacks:

-• Heat: Using a heat gun turns the tape red.
+• Heat: Using a heat gun turns the tape a bright, irreversible red by triggering thermochromic inks.

-• Cold: Using Freon spray creates “VOID” markings.
+• Cold: Using Freon spray creates instant “VOID” markings as the freeze-resistant adhesive fractures.

-• Saliva/Solvents: Chemicals cause the ink to dissolve.
+• Saliva/Solvents: Chemicals cause the ink to dissolve and bleed across the seam due to proprietary water-soluble dyes.

-You can also get them customized with a QR code, protected number, or writable film printing for chain-of-custody tracking.
+These reactive inks make covert manipulation chemically impossible.
+You can also get them customized with a QR code, protected number, or writable film printing for chain-of-custody digital tracking.

 3. Tamper-Evident Labels (For Product Integrity)